yizeng/grandmas-recipes/README.md

 ### Features done in iteration 1

-- Allow Grandma to add new receipes
+- Allow Grandma to add new recipes
-- Allow Grandma to see a list of receipes
+- Allow Grandma to see a list of recipes
 - Allow Grandma to edit an existing recipe
 - Allow Grandma to view an existing recipe
 - Allow Grandma to remove an existing recipe